CVDpl/go-live-srad/README.md

 opts.WALFlushEveryInterval = 2 * time.Second // also flush every 2s
 store, _ := srad.Open(dir, opts)
 ```

+### WAL Corruption Handling

+If a WAL file is corrupted during replay:
+- Corrupted files are automatically quarantined (renamed with `.corrupt` suffix)
+- Partially written records at the end of a file are truncated to the last valid offset
+- Recovery continues with remaining valid WAL files
+- Only operations that were successfully confirmed before the corruption point are lost

 ### Search concurrency and correctness